 Up Helly Aa in Scotland

-This is the largest fire festival in Europe.
+This is the largest fire carnivals in Europe.
 The carnival dates back to the time the Norwegians and Vikings got together in the Scottish Peninsula.
 To end the harsh winter, the main body of the Viking galley is pulled by the masked sailors into the main square of the city and set on fire by the torches.
 People celebrate and dance by the fire until morning.

 Dunkirk Carnival in France